 If you’re a disabled cruise passenger then you may be able to park for free at the port.
 If your vehicle has accommodations such as ramps or lifts, or you have a Florida Toll Exemption permit, or a Disabled Veteran plate from Florida, then you can get free parking.
 If you think you might be eligible, then call the port at 321-783-7831 for more details.

 Independent Parking Lots

 One of the great things about sailing from Port Canaveral is that there are a number of independent parking lots near the cruise ships.
 The lots may not be right at the port, but they are close and offer shuttles.
-Best of all, they offer much cheaper parking rates that can be around $10 per day (and in some cases even cheaper).
+Best of all, they offer cheaper parking rates that can be around $10 per day (and in some cases even less expensive).

 Similar to the cruise port, these lots usually charge by the day instead of the night.
 So a 3-night cruise will have you paying for four days of parking, even if you get your car back early in the morning.

 A nice perk with such a tourist hotspot is that there are a lot of hotels competing for your business.
 And as a cruise town, that means many hotels in Cape Canaveral will allow you to park your car while you cruise in return for a night’s stay.
 Sometimes parking is free, but usually it’s part of a package or an extra charge each night.
 Hotels will also set up a ride to the port for you.